Translated from “Tody Sasmitha: RUU Cipta Kerja Membuat Masyarakat Adat Semakin Rentan”

 Recently, the Joko Widodo administration issued a Job Creation Bill (RUU Cipta Kerja).
-Although not directly targeting indigenous peoples, the Secretary-General of the Indigenous Peoples Alliance of the Archipelago (AMAN), Rukka Sombolinggi, expressed his objection to the bill.
+Although not directly targeting indigenous peoples, the Secretary-General of Indigenous Peoples Alliance of the Archipelago (AMAN), Rukka Sombolinggi, expressed his objection to the bill.
 Through AMAN’s official website, he said that the Job Creation Bill could threaten indigenous peoples’ existence and their rights.

 His statement was not unwarranted.
 Based on data from the Consortium of Agrarian Reform (KPA), there were 1,769 agrarian conflicts involving indigenous peoples, farmers, and rural communities in 2015-2018.
 From this data, AMAN identified nine locations for land investments that neglect the rights of indigenous peoples.
 Apart from investment issues, AMAN also found 125 indigenous communities in ten areas were victims of criminalization in forest areas.